 This individual type of bankruptcy is often referred to as a ‘fresh start’ or ‘liquidation’ type of bankruptcy.
 When someone files for Chapter 7, they typically must sell property and belongings in order to satisfy the remaining debt.
 Some items, referred to as exempt property, may remain.
 This is the most common type of bankruptcy.

-The primary differences between the different insurance companies underwriting guidelines is liquidation versus payment plans.
+The primary differences between the different insurance companies underwriting guidelines are liquidation versus payment plans.

 Why Does Bankruptcy Impact Life Insurance?